 Are you willing to choose negative consequences just to make a point?

 Smoke ’em If You Got ’em

 You lead a stressful life.
 You don’t have many vices, but the one activity you enjoy on occasion is smoking a cigarette.
 You were never a habitual smoker, something you’re personally glad about, but you still like to occasionally smoke a cigarette or two.
 You’re careful not to light up when children are about and always give others a wide berth.

 Does it risk a negative impression of Buddhism if a non-Buddhist sees you smoking?
 Is this a burden you should even accept?
 How many false impressions can you personally be responsible for while walking your path?

 Barkeep?
 Another, Please…

+But you’re smart.
 You’re most likely going to drink more than you should and probably should not risk driving.
-Knowing this you opt for public transportation to get to the bar and rely on an appointed designated driver for the rest of the night’s safe transportation.
+Knowing this you opt for an Uber or Lyft, or some form of public transportation to get to the bar and rely on an appointed designated driver (or an Uber or Lyft again) for the rest of the night’s safe transportation.

 As an observer, does this plan invoke a since of judgement in you?
 Does having this plan in place make the behavior of planned drinking make the behavior less objectionable or do you still object to the individuals’ personal choice?